 Hypothyroidism is the condition that brings you down.
 Your metabolism is low, which means the rest of you is low too, evidenced by fatigue, dry skin, constipation, and weight gain.
 Heart rate, body temperature, and all aspects of your metabolism are disrupted.
 If you have a hypoactive thyroid gland, it doesn’t produce enough thyroid hormone to properly regulate your body.

 Hyperthyroidism is having an overactive thyroid.
 When too much of the thyroxine hormone is produced, your body revs up because metabolism is increased.
-You may find yourself losing too much weight for no reason, having a rapid or irregular heartbeat, sweating excessively, suffering with irritability, or having sleeping problems.
+You may find yourself losing too much weight for no reason, having a rapid or irregular heartbeat, sweating excessively, suffering from irritability, or having sleeping problems.

-Understanding the Thyroid Gland
+Understanding the Thyroid

 The thyroid is a small, butterfly-shaped gland in the neck responsible for the storage and release of the hormones that manage your metabolism – triiodothyronine (T3) and thyroxine (T4).
 The thyroid’s production of T4 is converted to T3, which does the bulk of the thyroid’s work.
 The pituitary gland is involved too, creating thyroid-stimulating hormones (TSH) that tell the thyroid gland how much T3 and T4 it’s supposed to produce.